arpit509/AgenticAI-IOT/README.md

   - Ensures fast, uninterrupted travel to hospitals.

+## 4️⃣ Report Writting on the patient health

+  - Patient report are necessary for many procedures such as he is diabetic or not, cause of injury and the observation made by ambulance personal.

+  - Patient current health shall be given to the doctor so he can easily make his predictions and check for potential dangers.

+  -

 ## 🧠 Agentic AI Design

   - Golden Hours is a Goal-Based Rational Agent: